albertcmiller1/order_book/README.md

 * would be cool to host a small websocket (python) on the EC2 to show how much memory/cpu the server has used
 * [stock exchange design](https://www.youtube.com/watch?v=XuKs2kWH0mQ&ab_channel=System-Design)
 * load balancer for incoming requests to distributed order_book processes
+* its O(N) to insert a new limit that does not exist yet.
+Any way to make this faster using binary search?

 https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html
 https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/cpp/example_code/s3/list_buckets.cpp